 We aim to teach pupils to become respectful, resilient and mindful of others’ thoughts and feelings, through a consistent approach to expectations of behaviour across all year groups in order to prevent bullying.
 We use Restorative Practice to promote positive behaviour and respectful relationships.

 We follow a values PSHE curriculum, covering a different value every half term.
 Each day children take part in relaxation techniques to enable them to be ready for learning.
 Examples of this are Relax Kids, relaxation breathing, simple yoga moves or mindfulness activities.

 The views of our SEND children at Loughton Manor First School are very important to us.
-Once per half term their views are sought ranging from our youngest up to our seven year olds.
+Their views are regularly sought, ranging from our youngest up to our seven year olds.
 A range of questions are asked (re-worded for different age groups) or answered on their behalf by their parent or teacher if it is felt the child is unable to answer.
-Photos of the children engaging in their learning are used to help in gaining their views.
+Photos of the children engaging in their learning are used to help gather their views.

-The Inclusion Manager is also one of the Deputy Designated Safeguarding Leads within the school.
+The Assistant Head for Inclusion is also one of the Deputy Designated Safeguarding Leads and also the Mental Health and Wellbeing Lead for the school.

 For Children in Care, in order to support the needs of these pupils, the school liaises closely and seeks support from staff at the Virtual School.

 Our Assistant Head for Inclusion seeks advice from the Local Authority Inclusion and Intervention team on a regular basis.
 The Assistant Head for Inclusion actively engages with local opportunities to share best practice and keeps up-to-date with current Local and National policies to support pupils with SEND.
 All staff are encouraged to, and are aware of, using the Local Offer to access relevant materials in relation to SEND.